informdev/gravityformsfacebookpixel/README.md

 # Force Gravity Forms To Track With Facebook Pixel

 Hi!
-I'm a little code snippet you can add to your WordPress functions.php file.
-I force the Gravity Forms plugin submissions to include the Facebook pixel for tracking purposes.
+I'm a little snippet of code you can add to the functions.php file of your WordPress installation.
+I give the Gravity Forms plugin an ability to track submissions via the Facebook pixel.

-At the time of writing this I was still viable but always be sure to check Gravity Forms for updates and news as the ability I give the software may be an added addition by default.
+At the time of my creation on GitHub I was still viable but be sure to check the Gravity Forms website as the ability I give the software may be a new addition to it's functionality at this point.